More on struct and trait

 struct Ex { field1: i32, field2: bool, } impl Ex { fn associated_fn(x: i32, b: bool) -> Ex { println!("Creating a new Ex with {} and {}", x, b); Ex { field1: x, field2: b } } } fn main() { let ex = Ex::associated_fn(1, true); }

-There is another type of functions that you can define for a struct
+There is another type of functions that you can define for a struct and they are called methods.

-The difference between an associated function and a method is that a method takes self
+The difference between an associated function and a method is that a method takes self as the

-first parameter by default, which refers to a struct
+first parameter by default, which refers to a struct instance.
+This is similar to a Python class.

 The following example extends the above example and includes methods.